ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This Intent specifies what the application expects the bit-rate of a transfer to be.
 It is given in Bytes per second.

-On a message, this property specifies at what bitrate the application wishes the Message to be sent.
+On a Message, this property specifies at what bitrate the application wishes the Message to be sent.
 A transport system supporting this feature will not exceed the requested Send Bitrate even if flow-control and congestion control allow higher bitrates.
-This helps to avoid bursty traffic pattern on busy video streaming servers.
+This helps to avoid a bursty traffic pattern on busy streaming video servers.

 ### Cost Preferences {#cost-preferences}